Dayonggu/pProfLNote/IQues/DistributedSystem.md

     * both stream could be database change log
   * *SCD* (slow changing dimension) : for some data that would not be changed frequently, using the unique version identifier for the version of the data (to be used in the join)
     * basically, a version id of a piece of data, a function to time,  vId = f(time), f is a discrete function, or mapping table, each item is one SCD range
+    * since the value is not changed frequently, so keep a cache for values of each given period
 #### Fault tolerance
 * in stream job, you can not simple rerun a failed task as in the batch processing world
 * to be *effectively execute once* , you need some other type of ways: